jimmyvluong/course-dbt-new/greenery/W3_README.md

 1. `~` is string concatenation in Jinja
 2. `schema.yml` files are cheap, I think the yml by mart makes sense (I actually split them all out as a personal preference to limit long running yml
 3. No need to declare `ref` again in `JOINS` once you `ref` a model once in a `SELECT` statement.
-4. With the way I have it currently for my columns - wouldn’t the SQL break if I change the name of stg_greneery__addresses file?
-    5.  it would break but namespace changes don’t happen that frequently and should just be a find all and replace in the model (that’s how I’ve handled it!).
-I think it’s important to be verbose in your selects so people know exactly where these cols are coming from
+4. Namespace changes don’t happen that frequently and should just be a find all and replace in the model (that’s how I’ve handled it!).
+I think it’s important to be verbose in your selects so people know exactly where these cols are coming from - Jake (TA)
-6. Quick link to dbt-utils github macros: https://github.com/dbt-labs/dbt-utils/blob/main/macros/sql/get_query_results_as_dict.sql
+5. Quick link to dbt-utils github macros: https://github.com/dbt-labs/dbt-utils/blob/main/macros/sql/get_query_results_as_dict.sql
-7. Operations are a way to run/invoke macros outside the context of a dbt run.
+6. Operations are a way to run/invoke macros outside the context of a dbt run.
 This is called a run-operation.
 Certain macros may be helpful to run without needing to run a dbt model.
-8. How to create a role:
+7. How to create a role:
 ```sql
 psql
 create role reporting;